LF-RoGu/Radar-mmWave/README.md

 This repository contains materials and projects for the Radar and SiCo2 classes.

+This project aims to develop a real-time object detection and collision avoidance system using the IWR6843AOPEVM mmWave radar sensor.
+The system processes raw radar data to extract meaningful information about surroundings, estimate self-speed, detect obstacles, and trigger a braking mechanism when necessary.

 ## Repository Structure

 - [Code](Code/): Contains algorithms created in python for testing.